angular-cron-jobs/angular-cron-jobs/README.md

     $scope.myConfig = {
         allowMultiple: true
     }

 Setting allowMultiple to either true or false will toggle the ability.

+###Internationalization (i18n)

+You can configure iternationalization using "i18n" key at the config object.

+     $scope.myConfig = {
+         i18n: 'en'
+     }

+Currently the config object accepts two languages.
+These include:

+* EN - English
+* PT_BR - Portuguese (Brazil)

 ###Quartz by [RajanRastogi](https://github.com/RajanRastogi)